 Learning to be comfortable with condoms and making them a regular part of your sexual life can improve your confidence with sex and prevent STIs.
 Keep condoms nearby so that they are easy to use when you need them.
-With practice, people can put on a condom in less than 5 seconds.
-Studies show that over time, you will notice the condom less and the pleasure more
+Studies show that over time, you will notice the condom less and the pleasure more.

 Make condoms part of foreplay.
-Have your partner put it on you.
+Have your partner put it on or in you.
 Think of it as something you can be creative with and also build into a routine.

-Losing erections and not being able to ejaculate may be a problem for some men when they use condoms.
+Losing erections and not being able to ejaculate may be a problem for some people when they use condoms.
 Here are some things you can try: